Yuriy Izdryk

-Yuriy Romanovych Izdryk (Юрій Романович Іздрик; born 16 August 1962) is a Ukrainian writer, poet, actor and author of the conceptual magazine project Chetver, also known as Thursday.

-He wrote the novels The Island of Krk (1994), Wozzeck & Woczkurgia (1996, 1997), Double Leon (2000) and AM™ (2004).
-He also wrote the poetry collection Stanislav and his 11 Liberators (1996), several collections of essays, and a number of short stories, articles on cultural studies and literary criticisms.
-Izdryk is also one of the founders of the Stanislav phenomenon, a group of postmodernist post-Soviet writers.
-He lives and works in his birthplace, Kalush.
+Yuriy Romanovych Izdryk (Юрій Романович Іздрик; born 16 August 1962) is a Ukrainian writer, poet, actor, and the creator of the conceptual magazine project Chetver (Thursday).
+He is the author of the novels Wozzeck & Woczkurgia (1996, 1997), Double Leon (2000) and AM™ (2004), as well as the poetry collection Stanislav and his 11 Liberators (1996), several essay and short story collections (including The Island of Krk and Other Stories, 1993), plus cultural and literary criticism articles.
+A co-founder of the Stanislav phenomenon, a group of postmodernist post-Soviet writers, Izdryk is also a visual artist, music composer, and theater practitioner.
+He lives and works in his birthplace, Kalush, Ukraine.

-Izdryk is also a visual artist and music composer, and has written stagings for theatrical plays.

 Biography

 Early life and education

 Izdryk's father, Roman Andriiovych, spent his youth in the village of Gremyachinsk of the Perm region.
 He and five of his brothers and sisters were deported there with their mother while their father, Father Andrii Izdryk, was imprisoned in Stalinist concentration camps.

 Izdryk excelled in school, especially in mathematics, and played in a school music ensemble.
 Around the same time, his interests in literature began, reading Vsevolod Nestayko, Stepan Rudansky, Aleksandr Kuprin, and the Great Soviet Encyclopedia.
 At age 14, he wrote his first poem in Russian.
 He was greatly inspired by the four-volume texts of Hemingway, which became "the first textbook of a true Ukrainian literary language", and made it clear that "all things, all emotions, all experiences, all, in general, can be translated into their native language".

 Izdryk graduated from music school in cello and piano, and also played guitar and mandolin.
 After graduation, he entered the Lviv Polytechnic Institute's Faculty of Mechanics and Technology, where he studied art history, played in rock bands, and participated in productions of an amateur student theatre.